 (What the mother father cocker spaniel is happening?!?
 Is age getting to me?!?)

 As for what I didn’t find a reason to like, it would be the indecision over whether to be a child’s adventure or pop culture parody.
-I can see what the producers are aiming for, but the pop culture puns often feel incongruous, despite most of them being capable of at least drawing a chuckle from me.
-A case of trying to appeal to too many audiences at the same time.
+I can see what the producers are aiming for, but the pop culture puns often feel incongruous, despite most of them being at least capable of drawing a chuckle from me.
+A case of trying to appeal to too many audiences at the same time?

 To paraphrase IGN’s review, these moments are not just grounded in the story.
 They are so random, with the humour minimal in effectiveness.
 A less wide net would have provided for a more memorable albeit less outrageous story.